Relevant Mandates and Rating Systems

 |Mandates / Standards||Rating Systems|

-- Section III of the Guiding Principles addresses the need to "Protect and Conserve Water" in facilities indoors and outdoors as well as using alternative water sources and managing stormwater.
+- Guiding Principle 3 addresses the need to "Protect and Conserve Water" in facilities indoors and outdoors as well as using alternative water sources.

-- Water meters are required both inside and outside the facility, as are the use of water-efficient products.
+- Water meters are required inside the facility, as are the use of water-efficient products.

 Energy Independence and Security Act (2007)